Creativity Skills: Definition, Tips and Examples

 Bringing out your creativity may help you experiment.
 No matter how unusual an idea might be, a creative person is willing to test it and see if it works.
 They see failure as an opportunity to learn and improve.
 To develop this skill, keep working on a problem, adjusting and rethinking your ideas until you find a solution.

-How to improve creativity skills
+10 ways to improve creativity skills

 There are several activities and exercises you can try that can help improve your creativity.
 These include: